Thematic Area No. 2 – Environment

 - Climate Change Policy/2CP International Network

-It is clear that this area requires further development in terms of human resources.
-It will involve one full-time lecturer-researcher (Laura Michel) and two doctoral students (Claire Dedieu and Ophélie Traché), as well as one part-time CNRS researcher (Emmanuel Négrier) and one lecturer-researcher (Jean-Yves Dormagen).
-The challenge is to develop partnerships with Montpellier's public scientific and technical establishments (EPST) to position CEPEL at the crossroads of multiple collaborations within the framework of MUSE's site policy.
-Welcoming new CNRS researchers would be a valuable support.
-For the time being, obtaining a place within the CNRS delegation will help to initiate this dynamic.
+It is clear that this research area requires an expansion of human resources.
+It will involve one full-time faculty member (Laura Michel) and two doctoral students (Claire Dedieu and Ophélie Traché); as well as one part-time CNRS researcher (Emmanuel Négrier) and one part-time faculty member (Jean-Yves Dormagen).
+The goal is to develop partnerships with the public scientific and technical establishments (EPSTs) in Montpellier to position CEPEL at the crossroads of multiple collaborations within the framework of MUSE’s campus policy.
+Welcoming new CNRS researchers would provide valuable support.
+For now, securing a CNRS delegation placement will help kickstart this initiative.